-When the unexpected happens, and strong plus calm leadership is required for risk mitigation and recovery efforts.
+When the unexpected happens, and the strong plus calm leadership is required for risk mitigation and recover efforts.

-01 Performance Team“During an extended period of hyper growth, we needed to transform our IT department to meet demand.
-I asked around and was told that Catherine was the one to lead the effort.
+"During an extended period of hyper growth, we needed to transform our IT department to meet demand. asked around and was told that Catherine was the one to lead the effort.
 Through a combination of her resources and ours, she orchestrated our IT transformation (operating systems upgrades, data center consolidation, customer service improvements, etc.) By essentially serving as our business-minded CIO, our Executive Team relied on her judgement to make swift, informed decisions.
-I welcome the opportunity to work with World Connections again when the need arises.”Cliff Katab, President, Performance Team
+I welcome the opportunity to work with World Connections again when the need arises."Cliff Katab, President

 Our team is passionate, communicative and connected.
 The mix is unique… PhD brainiacs and battle scarred system integrators straight from the project trenches; creative designers and data-mining analysts; studious engineers and broad thinking visionaries.

 Our magic is harnessing the collective intelligence of your resources to create an engaged, balanced team with a broad perspective – essential for adoption of best practices, sustained success, and smooth disengagement of our services.

 Educated as an engineer, Catherine has dedicated her career to the logistics industry with the last 18 years in top leadership positions (CIO of a $1B global logistics service provider and president of two successful consulting firms before founding World Connections in 2006).

 • Retail Supply Chain Summit, Keynote / Chairwoman (NYC, 2018)